ashimjk/apache-kafka-series/docs/kafka-key-terms.md

 ## Offset
 - Last read message position
-- Maintained by the kafka consumer
+- Maintained by the Kafka consumer
 - Corresponds to the message identifier

 ## Message Retention Policy